MouseBiteLabs/Game-Boy-MBC5-Cartridge/README.md

 5) If you are using this board to make games other than for personal use, you must have permission from the originator to use and distribute any ROM images or other related material.
 You are responsible for making sure you adhere to any license requirements.

 DO NOT use my circuit boards for profiting from stolen work - this especially includes homebrew content, ROM hacks, and using fan-made labels without permission from the originator. **Support original creators!**

-**Please note that version 1.3 is technically untested, however, the only consequential change is an additional 0.25 mm on the bottom of the board edge for better fitment, so I don't expect issues.**

 ## Board Characteristics and Order Information